 Some of the socks listed in the celebrity-loved brand’s merino wool collection particularly boast special technology that keeps your feet temperature-regulated at all times.
 What this means is the socks get warm when it’s cold and are cool in hotter conditions.
-The temperature-regulating feature is achieved through the design’s high warmth-to-weight ratio and the natural loft that traps heat.
+The temperature-regulating feature works thanks to the design’s high warmth-to-weight ratio and the natural loft that traps heat.
 This also allows for your feet and shoes to stay dry throughout any condition.

-More benefits include the ability to prevent odor, energize legs and feet and reduce swelling and fatigue, according to the product’s description.
+According to the product’s description, more benefits include the ability to prevent odor, energize legs and feet and reduce swelling and fatigue.

-Shoppers have explained that these socks are “not too thick,” so they can be worn in comfort without weighing down your feet.
-Another one of the brand’s customer-favorite options is its knee-high compression socks that are described as the “ultimate comfort.”
+Shoppers say these socks are “not too thick” and are comfortable without weighing down your feet.
+Another customer-favorite Comrad option is the knee-high compression socks that are the “ultimate comfort.”

-With reviewers’ ages ranging from 25 to 65 and older, this 4.9-star average rated product is a best-seller across the board, with 97 percent of reviewers confidently saying they would recommend it to their friends.
+With reviewers ranging from 25 to 65 years old, this 4.9-star average rated product is a best-seller across the board, with 97 percent of reviewers confidently saying they would recommend it to their friends.

 One five-star reviewer who listed his age range as “25 to 34” shared that these socks help him “feel less tired” at the end of his work shift.

-Another reviewer within the same age range pointed out, however, that while the socks are “awesome” and are particularly helpful for those who travel, stand for long periods of time or are even pregnant, they should never be tumble dried.
+Another reviewer within the same age range pointed out, however, that while the socks are “awesome” and are particularly helpful for those who travel, stand for long periods, or are even pregnant, they should never be tumble dried.

 “Really bummed as I’d only worn them a handful of times before I shrunk them up, but other than that — great buy,” she wrote.